Access Control

 Data Normalization

-Data normalization is a process used to organize a database in a way that reduces redundancy and dependency by dividing large tables into smaller tables and defining relationships between them.
-This technique helps to eliminate data anomalies and inconsistencies, ensuring…
+Data normalization is a process used to organize a database efficiently by minimizing redundancy and improving data integrity.
+It involves dividing large data tables into smaller, related ones — and establishing clear relationships between them.
+This method ensures consistent data…

 Data Privacy

-Data privacy refers to the protection of personal information and data from unauthorized access, use, or disclosure.
-It involves ensuring that individuals have control over how their data is collected, stored, and shared by organizations.
-Data privacy is essential for…
+Data privacy refers to the protection and proper handling of personal information.
+It ensures that individuals have control over how their data is collected, used, stored, and shared.
+As more sensitive information moves online, data privacy has become a cornerstone…

 Data Security

 Data security refers to the process of protecting digital data from unauthorized access, corruption, or theft.
-It involves implementing various measures and protocols to ensure that sensitive information is kept safe and secure.
-Data security is essential for businesses, organizations,…
+It involves implementing various tools, policies, and protocols to ensure that sensitive information remains safe and secure at all times.
+In healthcare, finance, and…

 Data Sharing